Istaarkk/security-research/lsc-smart-connect-camera/index.md

 ### Vulnerability Report on LSC Smart Connect Camera

-The vulnerability found consists of exploiting the update system in `app_start.sh`, more precisely via the SD card mount and the `update.nor.sh` file.
+The vulnerability found consists of exploiting the update system in `start_app.sh`, more precisely via the SD card mount and the `update.nor.sh` file.

 #### Configuration Variables